SPEECHCOG/jointmodel_2015/README.md

 By default, each experiment is executed by running `expX.m` inside the corresponding experiment folder.
 Experiment folders may also contain additional scripts for result plotting.

+#### CM model demo

+A small demo for running the model for cross-situational learning is located in `demo/cmf_demo.m` using pre-computed VQ indices and visual referents for CAREGIVER Y2 UK corpus (Altosaar et al., 2010).
+Demo illustrates the basic training and model activation extraction process.

 #### Reused code